 Kok Tobe is one of the best places to visit in Almaty as it offers incredible views of the city.
 Standing at a height of 1130m above sea level, there is a popular recreation area at the top.
 The best way to get there is by cable car, as you will get a beautiful view of the surrounding Tian Shan mountains and the oldest parts of the city.

-The recreation park at the top is otherwise known as Kok Tobe Park and offers plenty of things to do.
-There is an amusement park with large Ferris wheel and plenty of viewpoints where you enjoy the views of Almaty with a drink or bite to eat.
+The recreation park at the top is otherwise known as Kok Tobe Park and offers plenty of fun things to do in Almaty.
+There is an amusement park with a large Ferris wheel and plenty of viewpoints where you enjoy the views of Almaty with a drink or bite to eat.

 If you head up here for sunset, you will be rewarded with a soft yellow light covering the city, and the surrounding mountains.
 Aside from plenty of cafes (Kok Tobe Bar and Grill is my favourite), restaurants and shops located here, you will also find the famous Beatles monument.

 Read my full guide to Kok Tobe

 2. Zhenkov Cathedral

 The impressive Zhenkov Cathedral is located within Panfilov Park and is one of the top places to visit in Almaty.
 Also known as “Ascension Cathedral” this stunning cathedral is made entirely of wood, and what’s even more astounding is that it was built with no nails.
 The cathedral was finished in 1907 and is the second-highest wooden building in the world at a height of 56m.